 The program is funded through the Transient Guest Tax that is collected from local hotels, motels and bed & breakfast inns.
 The City of Liberty will provide reimbursement for approved projects.
 There is no cash match required.

 - Individuals with permanent residence in the greater Kansas City metro area are eligible to apply.

-- The program should encourage tourism to the City of Liberty and contribute to the cultural opportunities made available to the public, promote the mission of the Liberty Arts Commission and enhance the quality of life in the City of Liberty.
+- The program should encourage tourism to the City of Liberty and contribute to the cultural opportunities made available to the public, promote the goals of the Liberty Arts Commission and enhance the quality of life in the City of Liberty.